 Questions are invited from Elected Members about the work of the Cabinet.
 15 minutes will be set aside for Member Question Time, if required.

-Notice of any Member question must be given to the Monitoring Officer by 9.30am Friday, 16 July 2021.
+Notice of any Member question must be given to the Monitoring Officer by 9.30am on Friday, 21 May 2021.

 The following question was submitted in advance of the meeting by Councillor Carol Birchmore: